There are only five things you need to do to stop stress eating.

 Sometimes this means making an action plan and other times it means reassuring yourself and creating a peaceful environment when you’ve done all you can.

 Increase your awareness of the feelings you experience most often.
-Emotional awareness is your own personal guide to stop stress eating and prevent it from happening too.
+Emotional awareness is your guide to stopping eating stress and preventing it from happening.

-When you know what’s going on inside, you have options for better self-care.
+Knowing what’s going on inside gives you options for better self-care.

-Stress eating is no longer a distraction from what’s really bothering you, you know and you have a choice in how you manage yourself.
+Stress eating is no longer a distraction from what’s bothering you, you know and you have a choice in managing yourself.

 4. Leave morality out of your food choices